 If you’re registered for GST don’t forget to charge it, even if your turnover is low.
 Until you deregister for GST with Inland Revenue, it’s important to keep collecting and paying it.

-Don’t just send an amended return.
-If your error is less than $500, you may be able to account for it in your next return.
-If the error is for more than $500, contact Inland Revenue for advice on your next steps.
+Don’t just send a new return.
+If your error is less than $1,000, you may be able to account for it in your next return.
+If the error is for more than $1,000, request an amendment to your return through your myIR account.

 0800 377 772 — Inland Revenue